Visit the world...right here in Spartanburg!

 Long a hub of investment from businesses all over the globe, Spartanburg is truly an international city, with residents from more than 75 countries and more than 100 international businesses.
 To celebrate Spartanburg's global appeal and its corresponding diversity the City of Spartanburg hosted its first International Festival in 1985.

 Today that festival has grown to become one of our city's most popular, with more than 12,000 people descending on Barnet Park annually to celebrate and explore world cultures through food, music, dance, folk art, and much more.
-For 2016, the International Festival's 30th anniversary, our honored country is Mexico!
+For 2017, our honored country is Finland.

 - All food & beverages are purchased with tickets.
 Three ticket booths are located along the International Boulevard of Food, on Converse Street beside the park.
 A few booths will also be located inside the park in the food vendor area beside Converse Street.
 Each ticket costs $1.
 Tickets are non-refundable, so please purchase them wisely.